 Some projects require selecting equipment using more than just the nominal ratings as obtained from AHRI model data.
 Manual S is an ACCA publication that describes how to select properly sized residential heating and cooling equipment for all types of situations.
-It emphasizes the importance of using performance data sometimes called "expanded ratings data" that documents the sensible, latent or heating capacity of a model for a wide variety of operating conditions.
+It emphasizes the importance of using performance data sometimes called "expanded ratings data" that document the sensible, latent or heating capacity of a model for a wide variety of operating conditions.
 It suggests sizing strategies that differ according to the type of equipment being used.
 And it provides steps for these different strategies that involve things such as considering whether the latent load is large or small compared to the sensible, whether the cost of cooling or heating is of more concern, and whether cooling comfort, heating comfort or efficiency is the most important consideration.
 Manual S explains how to utilize important techniques such as converting latent capacity to sensible capacity when conditions allow for it, and includes rules for allowed oversizing percentages that vary according to climate and type of equipment.
 Manual S can be ordered from ACCA here.

 Both Manual J and Manual S are now included in the 2009 International Residential Code (IRC).
 Chapter 14 of the IRC, Heating and Cooling Equipment: M1401.3 Sizing.
 Heating and cooling equipment shall be sized in acordance with ACCA Manual S based on building loads calculated with ACCA Manual J or other approved heating and cooling methodologies.

-Rhvac provides the ability to interpolate from expanded ratings of equipment and create an Equipment Data report showing Manual S selection parameters, as well as a Manual S Report allowing you to certify that all equipment has been selected per Manual S requirements.
+Both Rhvac Desktop and Rhvac Online provide the ability to interpolate from expanded ratings of equipment and create an Equipment Data report showing Manual S selection parameters and a Manual S Report that certifies that all equipment has been selected per Manual S requirements.
 This report also shows all the associated conditions needed for obtaining specific model performance data from expanded ratings data.

 International Residential Code (IRC)